1homas/20221004_ISE_REST_APIs_Introduction/ReadMe.md

 }'
 ```

-Do it again and get a 500 Error!
+Do it again to get a 500 Error because the resource already exists!

 ### Create a Guest user